JCog/fp/BUILDING.md

 `git clone https://github.com/jcog/fp.git`

-To build all fp binaries, run `make` in the root directory of the fp repository.
+To build fp binaries, run `make VERSION=ver` with `ver` being either `us` or `jp`.
+This will only build the fp binaries and will not patch a rom.
-If you only want to patch a rom, you can skip this step and move on to the patching section.
+If you want to patch a rom, you can skip this step and move on to the patching section.

 # Patching
 ## N64